 Mark Szajnberg, firstname.lastname@example.org

-Mark has been on the front lines of assisting those in active and passive crisis regarding their behavioral health as a member of the Wake County Sheriff’s Office for almost 15 years.
-He currently serves as the Coordinator for CIT & Peer Support within the Sheriff’s Office administration.
+Mark has been on the front lines of assisting those in active and passive crisis regarding their behavioral health as a law enforcement officer for the last 16 years.
+He currently serves as the Coordinator for CIT (Crisis Intervention Team), Peer Support Team and is a supervisor in the Criminal Investigation Division for his agency.
 He comes to NAMI Wake County with lived experience in understanding the impact of families that are unsure of the best way to advocate, navigate services, or manage their loved one’s care.
 As a member of the Board of Directors for NAMI of Wake County, he aims to bring his personal and professional experience/expertise to assist in help finding a louder voice of this great organization.